 The does are typically going to be in one of two places: In the mornings, they will be heading toward their bedding areas, and in the evenings they are going to be heading toward food.
 Figure out where all the best bedding areas and feeding areas are in your hunting area and mark them on an aerial photo.
 These are the hubs of your hunting strategy for the next week.

 I often hunt right on the downwind edge of the feeding areas and bedding areas.
 If you have ground blinds in place, you can even hunt right in the middle of the feeding areas.
 You can also minimize your impact by hunting between doe bedding areas.
 Go back to the aerial photo and look for anything in the cover or terrain that will funnel bucks traveling between doe bedding areas.
 Bucks will tend to take the most direct route, so any kind of bottleneck will be a morning hotspot.

-In Iowa, we typically hit a lull in the rut around Nov.
+After the Peak In Iowa, we typically hit a lull in the rut around Nov.
 13. It lasts about a week, as the greatest number of does is in estrus.
 The period directly after the lull represents another opportunity.
 I often take a few days off during the lull to catch up on chores, but I am always back in the woods by Nov.
 20. I hunt the same basic stands I hunted prior to the lull.
 The most mature bucks are still searching for those few remaining estrous does, but overall activity is winding down noticeably.